 The project aims at bridging the gap between neuroscience and instructional psychology via informatics by studying the use of brain-computer interface (BCI) methodologies for research in instructional psychology (e.g., the individual classification of working memory load in real-time).
 As long-term goal stands the development of an online adaptive learning environment based on physiological measures of basic cognitive processes.
 Specifically, the online adaption grounds on the detection and classification of specific neural signatures in the electroencephalogram (EEG) of learners by means of advanced BCI methodologies.

-This interdisciplinary project aims at the conception, implementation and optimization of an innovative multimedia guide for museum and exhibitions (EyeVisit).
+This interdisciplinary project aims at the conception, implementation and optimization of innovative multimedia guides for museum and exhibitions.
 The main concept is to present digital information by utilizing interactive displays.
-According to interaction with real-world objects, EyeVisit allows the manipulation of digital visual information with intuitive gestures for moving, rotating and scaling.
+In line with the interaction with real-world objects, the applications allow manipulation via intuitive gestures for moving, rotating and scaling digital visual information.

 Under National Socialism, discrimination and murder were implemented with frightening efficiency with the help of bureaucratic routines.
 The crimes of the Nazi era could be presented as necessary and harmless processes with the use of administrative language and euphemistic terms in forms and correspondences.
 But how can this phenomenon be presented to visitors in an interesting, intuitive and interactive way using exemplary Nazi documents?
 Can visitors learn to read and assess Nazi documents with the right medium?